 The interface StackSpec

-takes in any data-type and puts it in the definition of the function.
+takes in any data type and puts it in the definition of the function.
 T

-is used for defining type
+is used to define type

 .
 The function Stack

 takes an array of elements as the input.
-The Stack has methods — push

-for adding a new element of type T
+: Adds a new element of type T

 in the original elements

-is used for removing the top-most element of the elements
+: Removes the top-most element of the elements

-function returns all the elements of type T
+: Returns all the elements of type T

-We’ve created a Stack of strings called stacksOfStr
+We’ve created a stack of strings called stacksOfStr

 , which takes in string